Get AI SEO for FREE.

 Meaning, as you’d expect – it’s advised not to use long filenames and stuffing keywords into image SEO metadata (as with other aspects of your content)

 It is a good practice to keep your image file names relevant to your image.
-However, when it comes down to SEO, it is essential to create descriptive file names.
+However, when it comes down to SEO, it is essential to create descriptive file names with relevant keywords.

 Normally a file name would be like “IMG_948392.jpg” or something similar to this.
 However, file names like these do not help the search engines.
 Therefore, it would be best if you changed the filename from its default name so that the search engines can understand your images and ultimately improve your SEO value.